 - What are your favorite venues?

 All of them are special and I want to promote swing dancing at ALL LA/Orange County venues on this website!
 Currently, I’ve been going to Happy Feet Mondays at Joe’s Bar the most.
 I also tend to like the ones with a more upscale nightclub atmosphere like Clifton’s, the Cicada Club, and the Edison.
-However, I also like our weekly events like Lindygroove, Lindy Loft, PBDA, Rusty’s Rhythm Club, Atomic Ballroom, Strutter’s and Memories!
+However, I also like our weekly events like Lindygroove, Lindy Loft, PBDA, Rusty’s Rhythm Club, Atomic Ballroom, and Strutter’s!
 All are important to the swing scene.

 - When did you start Swing dancing?

 I started swing dancing in January 1998 during the neo swing craze.
 The first swing club I went to was the Derby, and I took the lessons from Kim and Dave and later Erik and Sylvia.
 I attended a swing camp called “Monsters of Swing” in Ventura, and that’s when I really became a fanatic.
 The Monday morning after, I signed up for as many classes as I could find, driving all the way from the West Side to PBDA in Pasadena a couple times a week.
 I went swing dancing four to five times a week, sometimes more (back when the Derby had a live swing band every night of the week).
 I went to a whole bunch of swing camps from Camp Hollywood to Swing Camp Catalina.
 I entered a few contests and made it to the semifinals at Jitterbug Jam 2001, and at the Great Southwestern Swing-Off 2003, and the top five at the Paseo Colorado Swing Contest in 2008.
 I’ve taught swing classes at the Derby and other events.
 But mostly I just like going swing dancing and meeting people!